nim-lang/Nim/doc/manual_experimental.md

 proc `()`(f: NimFunctor; n:int) {.importcpp: "#(@)" .}
 NimFunctor()(1)
 ```
-Notice we are also using the overload of `()` to have the same semantics in Nim, but on the `importcpp` we are importing the functor as a function.
+Notice we use the overload of `()` to have the same semantics in Nim, but on the `importcpp` we import the functor as a function.
 This allows to easy interop with functions that accepts for example a `const` operator in its signature.